Build a Docker image of a Node.js application

 docker network create node-app-network

-that will contain the environment variables to inject when starting a Docker container of our application image.
+to set the database credentials; This file will be used to inject variables when starting a Docker container of our application image.

 HOST=http://localhost